bySalvatore/Kagami-Taiga/README.md

 All supported devices are built weekly and periodically as changes are committed to ensure the source trees remain buildable.

-You can view the current build statuses at LineageOS Jenkins
+You can view the current build statuses at Kagami-Taiga Jenkins

-Builds produced weekly by the buildbot can be dow